top of page

 Cheers to Our Favorite Pubs in Dallas-Fort Worth

 Sláinte!
-As St. Patrick's Day approaches, it's the perfect time to get acquainted with one (or, better yet, a few) of DFW's best pubs.
+It's always the perfect time to get acquainted with one (or, better yet, a few) of DFW's best pubs.
 Whether they're Irish-style pubs, British-style pubs or they just have the word "pub" in their name, we love the European vibes, the pub grub and the welcoming, "come one, come all" attitude of the servers and staff at these spots, which are listed here in no particular order.

 1. harwood arms